All entrepreneurs by nature are risk takers; they like to be in charge of where their business is headed.

 Keeping all of your clients’ information organized and updated requires work, and often good CRM (customer relations management) software.
 The same goes for updating project statuses and keeping clients apprised of project progress.

-A VA who is entrusted CRM management duties can do the following:
+There are lots of great CRM for freelancers on the market and a VA who is entrusted with CRM management duties can do the following:

 - Data entry